CartoDB/labs-routing/pgRouting/README.md

 ## Parallelizing queries

 Due to [this](https://wiki.postgresql.org/wiki/FAQ#How_does_PostgreSQL_use_CPU_resources.3F) a PostgreSQL query runs in a single CPU, no matter how many cores has your data blender machine.
 Our target was to saturate each core to be as fast as possible.
-Using [parsel](http://geeohspatial.blogspot.com.es/2013/12/a-simple-function-for-parallel-queries_18.html) (but [this fork](https://gist.github.com/minus34/53570f5f274c30bc44e3) instead) we have managed to lower the processing time from 100h to 45h (ING testcase).
+Using [parsel](http://geeohspatial.blogspot.com.es/2013/12/a-simple-function-for-parallel-queries_18.html) (but [this fork](https://gist.github.com/minus34/53570f5f274c30bc44e3) instead) we have managed to lower the processing time from 100h to 45h in 1st try and 26h in 2nd try (ING testcase).

 **parsel()** requires **dblink** extension.